-A total of 205 children and adolescents, at-risk adults and elderly people were reached with specialized services, including individual psychosocial care.
-In addition, 11 at-risk adults, children and adolescents benefited from access to legal documentation.
-A total of 1,083 people with specific needs for material assistance were reached and 17,036 people from communities and institutions had their capacities to prevent and mitigate protection risks strengthened.
-Moreover, 8,243 people benefited from the strengthening of community centers and spaces.
-A total of 4,619 people benefited from the strengthening of state institutions in Apure (Ombudsman's Office and CONARE), Falcon (Ombudsman's Office), Tachira (CONARE) and Bolivar (Ombudsman's Office) through the provision of material assistance to ensure the rights of people with specific needs in those states.
+727 children and adolescents, adults and elderly people at risk received specialized protection services, including individual psychosocial care (338) and legal advice (389).
+43 at-risk adults and children and adolescents benefited from access to legal documentation; 2,523 people with specific needs received material assistance; 8,054 people from the community and institutions received training in prevention and mitigation of protection risks, and another 76 people also participated, as part of the process of strengthening community centers and spaces.
+Moreover, 4,625 people benefited from the strengthening of state institutions in Zulia (Civil Protection and CONARE), Barinas (Ombudsman's Office), Apure (Ombudsman's Office), La Guaira (Ombudsman's Office and Los Caracas Isolation Center), Carabobo (Ombudsman's Office), through the provision of material assistance to ensure the rights of people with specific needs.

-A total of 12,028 children and adolescents at risk (the majority between 5 and 17 years old) and their caregivers benefited from access to individual and group psychosocial support activities.
-In addition, 48,520 children, mostly under 3 months old, had access to birth certificates in hospitals (of these, 94 were civil birth registrations) and 10,316 affected and at-risk children and adolescents were able to access administrative services and child protection programmes.
-A total of 35,835 people from communities were trained on child protection issues (including the Guía Protege) and 7,304 people from state institutions with responsibility for child protection and members of NGOs were given material assistance and training in preventing and responding to violence, abuse, neglect and exploitation of children.
+13,683 at-risk children and adolescents (most of them between the ages of 5 and 17) and their caregivers benefited from individual and group psychosocial support.
+48,860 children, mostly under 3 months of age, had access to birth certificates in hospitals (of these, 30 civil birth records), and 12,890 affected and at-risk children and adolescents had access to administrative services and child protection programs.
+Moreover, 55,233 people from the community were trained in child protection issues (including the Guía Protege), and 1,066 people from state institutions responsible for the protection of children and adolescents and NGO members benefited from training and material assistance to prevent and respond to violence, abuse, neglect and exploitation of children.

 It is necessary to expand psychosocial support sessions, as well as improve access to the judicial system for vulnerable people, including youth and the elderly, with special emphasis on disability.